 Primus was established in 1997, is HQ in Toronto, ON.
 Primus provides long-distance, Home Phone VoIP, business VoIP, high-speed Internet service and POTS for residential and business use.

-While Primus has a very good Canadian track record; their Digital (VoIP) Unlimited Home Phone Plus plan used to be one of the most expensive in the Canadian market.
+While Primus has a very good Canadian track record; its Digital (VoIP) Unlimited Home Phone Plus plan used to be one of the most expensive in the Canadian market.
 Recently updated pricing for their 2-year plan contract to be $15.95 a month.
 The offer also has the first 3-months for free.
 This plan is called Digital Home Phone Plus does have some of the most traditional features, 18 features included, such as Voicemail, Telemarketing guard, and Caller ID.

 The other plan available is the Digital Home Phone, which has no advanced features, such as voicemail to email, only local calling and it comes to be $9.95 per month.